Rolex Moonphase

 Horology is the study and measurement of time.
 The history of astronomical moonphase complications is wrapped in mysticism and astronomy that reflects mankind's desire to understand and illustrate the splendid heavens visible in the night sky.

-he astronomical lunar calendar measures the length of a month, and thus a year, and has informed and embodied the modern concept of time, which has governed our daily lives since the beginning of antiquity.
+The astronomical lunar calendar measures the length of a month, and thus a year, and has informed and embodied the modern concept of time, which has governed our daily lives since the beginning of antiquity.

 For many centuries mankind incorporated their understanding of the night sky not only to track time but also to measure distance as well as longitude and latitude.
 Our concept of time revolves around measuring cycles that are regulated by the suns reflection on the moon, as well as our view of the stars in the night sky.
-We call this time measurement a calendar
+We call this time measurement a calendar.

 The Clock Tower